bonitoo-io/giraffe-cypress/README.md

 The script installs Giraffe either from the release of from a local build checked out from github.

-To checkout the latest release
+To link in the latest release

 `scripts/setup.sh -d release`